 OSBA has opened pre-registration in order to gauge level of interest and to allow for program planning.
 We are not collecting any fees as of yet.
-Pre-registartion details are available on our website at www.ottawasouthbasketball.ca.
+Pre-registration details are available on our website at www.ottawasouthbasketball.ca.

 When we do open registration we are thinking of invoicing a monthly fee to participants.
 This will avoid the need to issue refunds should the season need to be adjusted in any way.

 All OSBA teams participate in competitive and house league games under the EOBA.
 The EOBA executive have been in regular contact concerning the 2020-21 EOBA season.